Fluffkin23/Java_Design_Pattern/startDocument.md

 Design patterns are standard solutions to common problems in software design.
 Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.
 Here's an overview of some fundamental design patterns:

-## Command Pattern

-- **What it does:** Think of the Command pattern like using a remote control to operate your TV.
-Each button on the remote is a command that the TV can understand and execute, such as turning on/off, changing the channel, or adjusting the volume.
-In software, the Command pattern turns various actions (like play, pause, stop) into objects.
-This means you can control these actions more flexibly, such as scheduling them for later, undoing them, or logging them.
-- **Problem it solves:** Without this pattern, every time you wanted to do something in the app, you'd have to directly tell it what to do right then and there.
-This can get messy, especially if you want to undo actions or keep track of what's been done.
-The Command pattern makes the app's actions more manageable and versatile.

-## Factory Pattern (specifically PlaylistFactory)
+## Factory Pattern (specifically Song Creation)

 - **What it does:** Imagine you're at a restaurant where you can customize your meal.
 You choose what you want (like pasta, pizza, or a salad), but you don't need to know how the kitchen makes it.
-The Factory pattern works similarly for creating playlists.
-You decide the type of playlist you want (like "Party" or "Workout"), and the Factory handles the creation details.
+The Factory pattern works similarly for creating a song.
+You decide the type of song you want (like "AIFF" or "WAV"), and the Factory handles the creation details.
-- **Problem it solves:** This pattern keeps you from needing to know all the technical details of how playlists are made.
-It makes the app easier to change and grow because you can add new playlist types without messing with the rest of your code.
+- **Problem it solves:** This pattern keeps you from needing to know all the technical details of how a song is made.
+It makes the app easier to change and grow because you can add new song types(MP3, AAC, FLAC etc.) without messing with the rest of the code.

-## Decorator Pattern (specifically ShuffleDecorator)

-- **What it does:** Imagine putting stickers on your laptop to customize it without buying a new one.
-The Decorator pattern lets you add new features to objects (like playlists) in a similar way.
-For example, you can add a "shuffle" feature to a playlist so the songs play in a random order, without changing how playlists are fundamentally made or used.
-- **Problem it solves:** It's like getting a new feature without having to buy a new model.
-This pattern lets you add new tricks to your playlists without rewriting or complicating the original playlist code.

-## Strategy Pattern (specifically SelectStrategy)
+## Strategy Pattern (specifically Playback)

 - **What it does:** Think of this like having different travel routes for getting to a destination depending on the time of day or traffic.
 The Strategy pattern allows you to choose different ways (or strategies) for doing something, like selecting the next song to play.
-You can switch strategies easily, like choosing between playing songs in order or randomly.
+You can switch strategies easily, like choosing between playing songs in order, randomly, or to play the same song, only on a button press.
-- **Problem it solves:** It gives you flexibility in how you do things, like choosing songs, without having to change the player's core.
-You can easily add new ways to select songs as you think of them.
+- **Problem it solves:** It gives  flexibility in how you do things, like playing songs, without having to change the player's core.
+You can easily add new ways to play the songs from a playlist as you think of them.

 ## Observer Pattern

 - **What it does:** It's like subscribing to a newsletter.
 Once you sign up, you automatically get updates whenever there's news.
 In the Observer pattern, parts of your app "subscribe" to changes in other parts.
-For example, if you add a new song to a playlist, the playlist view automatically updates to show this without you having to do anything extra.
+For example, if you add a new song to a playlist, the playlist view automatically updates to show this without you having to do anything extra / or sometimes you need to press a refresh a button.
-- **Problem it solves:** Keeps different parts of your app in sync without them needing to constantly check in with each other.
-This way, when something changes (like adding a new song), all subscribed parts get updated automatically, making sure your app always shows the latest info.
+- **Problem it solves:** Keeps different parts of the app in sync without them needing to constantly check in with each other.
+This way, when something changes (like adding a new song, creating a new playlist etc), all subscribed parts get updated automatically, making sure the app always shows the latest info.

 ## MVC Architecture Section:
 - **`Model`**:
     - Represents the application's data and business logic.
-    - In this application, this includes classes like Song, Playlist, and MusicLibrary.
+    - In this application, this includes classes like Song, Playlist, PlaylistLibrary and MusicLibrary.
+    - `Also, all the classes from Factory Method folder (AIFFSong, AIFFSongCreator, SongCreator, WAVSong, WAVSongCreator).
+For a better view/ understading we decided to keep the Factory Method folder out from the Model.`
     - The Model is responsible for managing the data, logic, and rules of the application.
 - **`View`**:
     - Represents the UI components of the application.
-    - Includes classes like MusicPlayerUI, PlaylistView, and LibraryView.
+    - Includes classes like MusicPlayerUI, PlaylistView, and LibraryView, CreateSongView.
     - The View is responsible for displaying the data provided by the Model in a specific format.
 - **`Controller`**:
     - Acts as an interface between Model and View components.